 To revert documents to a previous state, one of two conditions must be met:

 - the user must have ‘authorise’ permissions (e.g., Documents: Authorise Documents, SOPs: Authorise SOPs, etc) in the OU where the document resides, or

 - the user must be the document owner AND an OU preference must be set to allow it (please see Settings below)

 Authorisation permissions are included in ‘editor’ system roles like, Global Editor (excluding admin) or SOP Editor.

-For inactive documents and other types of records, the permission, Records: Delete Records is required.
+Te delete documents in draft state, inactive documents and other types of records, the permission, Records: Delete Records is required.
 This permission is only included in the system role, Administration Editor.

 For document owners to be able to delete or roll back documents, the OU preference, “Allow Document Owners to perform any action on their documents, regardless of permissions” must be enabled.

 To allow users full authority over documents they own: